 “ID helped us to level the playing field by advising on diplomatic strategy, securing press coverage, and helping us get a seat at the table.”

 – H.E.
-Tony de Brum, former Foreign Minister and now Ambassador for Climate Change, Republic of the Marshall Islands
+Tony de Brum (In Memoriam, 1945-2017), former Foreign Minister and Ambassador for Climate Change, Republic of the Marshall Islands

 Photo (top of page): Severe Flooding in Majuro, capital of the Republic of the Marshall Islands.
 Photo credit: Giff Johnson.